You’ve had your baby, and you opted to breastfeed with a pump. The next step would be to find and buy the best breast pump for your needs right?

-Overall, the Medela Sympony is the overall best breast pump and any mother who is lucky enough to use this will appreciate both the comfort and potency that it provides.
+Overall, the Medela Sympony is the best breast milk pump and any mother who is lucky enough to use this will appreciate both the comfort and potency that it provides.

 Maternityathome’s Rating: 10 out of 10

-What To Consider When Purchasing A Breast Pump
+What To Consider Before Purchasing A Breast Pump

 - Type: What kind are you in the market for?
 Do you need a manual one that you can just use as a backup to directly breastfeeding, or are you in need of an electric or hospital-grade that you plan on using more frequently?